 For put options, in the money options are with strikes above 1497, that is, 1500 and higher.

 At the money options (ATM) are the strikes which are very near to the current price of the underlying stocks or index.

-In the above example, the 1500 strike call option is at the money option.
-For the put options, the strike lower than 1497, that is, 1480 shall be an at the money option.
+In the above example, the 1500 strike call option is at the money option and the strike lower than 1497, that is, 1480 shall be an at the money put option.

 Out of the money options (OTM) are the options with strikes far away from the current market price of the underlying.

-In the above example, 1520, 1540 and higher are the out of the money call options.
-For put options, strikes 1480, 1460 and lower are all out of the money put options.
+In the above example, 1520, 1540 and higher are the out of the money call options and strikes 1480, 1460 and lower are all out of the money put options.